Premier League players won't be fit until late June - Bruce

 Another meeting is planned for Monday to discuss safety measures needed for "Project Restart" to happen and Bruce said players need at least six weeks to get back in shape.

-"You have to remember that they have had eight weeks off and that is probably the longest break some of these players have had in their careers," Bruce told the Sunday Telegraph https://www.telegraph.co.uk/football/2020/05/16/exclusive-steve-bruce-interview-premier-league-restart-must.
+"You have to remember that they have had eight weeks off and that is probably the longest break some of these players have had in their careers," Bruce told the Sunday Telegraph.

 "If we were doing pre-season, we would have six weeks and probably have six friendly games to get them ready for the first league match.